 We offer ALCAT testing to help our patients in River Edge and surrounding areas to develop a comprehensive approach to living well.
-To learn more about the role of ALCAT testing in maintaining oral and general health, please call for an appointment at the River Edge Dental Center for TMJ, Sleep Apnea, & Reconstructive Dentistry.
+To learn more about the role of ALCAT testing in maintaining oral and general health, please call for an appointment at River Edge Dental, New Jersey’s center for TMJ, sleep apnea, & reconstructive dentistry.

 The post What Is the ALCAT Test? appeared first on River Edge Dental.